davidforrest/SJC_Music/resources/FR_Music_At_Home_9.md

-**1. Learn Your Part for *Herzliebster Jesu***
+**1. Learn Your Part**

-[Here's a page](https://davidforrest.github.io/FR_Music/resources/bach_hj.html) where you can hear each part of the chorale, individually and together with the other parts.
+[Here's a page](https://davidforrest.github.io/FR_Music/resources/bach_hj.html) where you can hear each part of *Herzliebster Jesu*, individually and together with the other parts.
 Use this recording along with the score on p.
 69 of the Manual to become familiar with your part.